 Japanese ODA Loan to Mongolia

-- The Government of Japan has decided to provide a Japanese ODA Loan of
+- The Government of Japan has decided to extend to the Government of Mongolia

-to this effect were exchanged on March 3 (Mon) in Tokyo between Mr. Masahiko
+Notes to this effect were exchanged on June 30 (Tue) in Ulan Bator between

 Back to Index